stevecomrie/mysql-version-control/README.md

 ./migrations which will hold a numbered series of schema updates required to move the database through each set of changes.

-Running the script when no changes have been made to the database scheme will result in no log or migration files being generated.
+Running the script when no changes have been made to the database schema will result in no log or migration files being generated.